willofdiamond/BehavioralCloning/writeup.md

 Test Result:
 ---
 The drive.py code is used to get data from the simulator and feed it to the model.
 Predicted steering angle from the trained model is used to control the car.
+Input image by using drive.py

-![validation RGB image][validation RGB image]
+![validation RGB image][validation RGB image] trimmed image
-![validation trim image][validation trim image]
+![validation trim image][validation trim image] Resized image
 ![validation resize image][validation resize image]

 The model performs